isaros/isaros.github.io/_posts/2019-09-10-fast-style-transfer.md

 categories: Art & AI
 tags: Art MachineLearning DeepLearning StyleTransfer
 featured_image: '/files/papa_mer_wave_1.jpg'
-featured_image_caption: 'Credit to The Great Wave off Kanagawa for the style, Brittany for its beauty and my Dad for his inspiration' image_path : 'img/style'
+featured_image_caption: Credit to The Great Wave off Kanagawa for the style, Brittany for its beauty and my Dad for his inspiration image_path : 'img/style'
 lead_text: 'Exploring an Open Source and DIY version of the product'
 ---